Airline deregulation: Civil Aeronautics Board

 Typical regulatory thinking from the 1940s onward is evident in a Civil Aeronautics Board report.
 In the absence of particular circumstances presenting an affirmative reason for a new carrier, there appears to be no inherent desirability of increasing the present number of carriers merely for the purpose of numerically enlarging the industry.

 Airline Deregulation Act

 The Airline Deregulation Act of 1978 removed many of the previously mentioned controls.
 Prior to deregulation, it was required that airlines first seek regulatory approval to serve any given route.
 Thus incumbent airline operators could raise barriers to the challenge of new competition.
 This system was dismantled as a result of the Airline Deregulation Act.
 (See also the Centennial of Flight Commission) It also dismantled the notion of a flag carrier.

+The Airline Deregulation Act was preceded, by a year, by the Air Cargo Deregulation Act of 1977, that substantially removed limitations on competition in domestic air freight.

 Post-deregulation

 In the wake of deregulation, airlines adopted new strategies and consumers experienced a new market.
 Below are the marquee effects of deregulation.